flowerio/aframe-mobile-controls/README.md

 # aframe-mobile-controls

 A collection of mobile focused components for A-Frame by Fasility.
+These components make it easier to get around on mobile devices, whether you are in portrait, landscape, or Cardboard modes.

 Explore each component using the links below:

-:aerial_tramway: [twoway-motion](components/twoway-motion/README.md) - Add forward / backward mobile movement with one touch
+:aerial_tramway: [twoway-motion](components/twoway-motion/README.md) - Move forward and backward with one touch

-:snowboarder: [tilt-turn](components/tilt-turn/README.md) - Tilt a mobile device to spin the scene
+:snowboarder: [tilt-turn](components/tilt-turn/README.md) - Tilt left or right to gently rotate the scene

 ![Fasility](http://www.fasility.com/images/fasility.png "Fasility, LLC")